thedynamiclinker/ld/Mission.md

 How do you break the thick imaginary walls between them, and create a place where it doesn't feel awkward to approach the small group, or the phone girl, or the laptop guy?

-The problem of how to break those walls by introducing some additional dynamic to a social space is the problem we are focused on solving.
+The problem of how to break those walls naturally by introducing a small tweak to familiar business models is the problem we're focused on solving.

-For details on how we aim to solve this problem, here are some more in-depth [[Mission - Details for Nerds|details for nerds]].
+For more details on how we aim to solve this problem, here are some more in-depth [[Mission - Details for Nerds|details for nerds]].

+For upcoming events we're hosting, see [[Events]].